prb112/Coursera_Capstone/week4-data.md

 }
 ```

+From this date, the venues array is extracted and counted to indicate the number of FourSquare venues in the location.
+The venues are indicative of a more public nature using the abscence of the isFuzzed value from the results in order to calculate the degree of commercial venues.
+The *lat*/*lng* are used to position the venue within a neighborhood, and the id is used to keep each query unique.

-The data is to be joiend on latitude and longitude in order to correlate data and answer the question under study.
+The data is to be joined on latitude and longitude in order to correlate data and answer the question under study.